 We employ asset managers to manage the majority of our investments.

 In the selection and appointment of asset managers we assess their approach to stewardship.
-This includes requesting proxy voting policies, actual voting outcomes and detailed engagement data.
+This may include reviewing their proxy voting policies, actual voting outcomes and engagement data.

 Principle 5: Asset owners should encourage better alignment of the operation of the financial system and regulatory policy with the interest of long-term investors

-Active Super believes in aligning the operation of the financial system and regulatory policy with the interests of long term investors.
-By working with other investors on key ESG issues, we will have a much greater impact on company activities and their long-term performance.
+Active Super believes in aligning the operation of the financial system and regulatory policy with the interests of long-term investors.
+By working with other investors and collaborators on key ESG issues, we have a greater impact on company activities and their long-term performance.

 Our industry collaboration includes being a:

 - Founding member and Board representative of ACSI, which advocates for policy change in relation to issues such as governance and shareholder rights, climate change and ESG disclosures.
 See ACSI submissions.

 - Signatory to the United Nations Principles for Responsible Investment (PRI) since 2007.
 The PRI initiative is an international network of investors working together to incorporate sustainability issues into investment decision making and ownership practices.

 - Long-standing member of the Responsible Investment Association Australasia (RIAA), the peak industry body representing responsible and ethical investors across Australia and New Zealand.